Cold Therapy (band)

-Cold Therapy is an Dark-industrial / dark electronic music project from Poland, founded by Jacek Wolański on October 8, 2012.
-Music of Cold Therapy is known for its dark and atmospheric sound - "A soundtrack to the dark side of your mind”.
+Cold Therapy is a dark-industrial/dark electronic music project from Poland, founded by Jacek Wolański on October 8, 2012.
+Music of Cold Therapy is known for its dark and atmospheric sound.

 History

 Wolański began releasing music in 2009, releasing several albums with two different bands before founding Cold Therapy.

 At first, he started making Dark Ambient music (never officially released) with his two-man group Unsinn, where he was the composer and vocalist.
 Finally, they ended up making Aggrotech / EBM music and released one official album in 2010.
 Shortly after that, his work on Unsinn ended in a controversial manner: "[H]e removed me from the band, took all rights, without mentioning about it.
 He said and wrote everywhere that I left the band by myself.
 And that was the end of our cooperation."

 The second band in which Wolański was involved was Traumatize.
 Another Aggrotech / EBM project, which concentrated more on making music suitable for dancefloors and DJ sets.
 As Traumatize, from 2010 to the end of 2012 he released 3 full albums, 1 EP and 1 single, mostly with the Spanish record label Mutant-E Records.

 After few years of album releases, Wolański felt tired of the aggressive, club-oriented style of music and in need of a change, founded Cold Therapy.
 This was the moment he decided to make more old-school Dark Electronic music.

 He stated in an interview: "This time I wanted to make something different, something more 'personal', more into my own musical tastes, to express myself."